afrigon/tlwk/roles/mesmer.md

 ### Wyvern Matriarch

+You are in charge to keep the Wyvern Matriarch busy while the group is handling the Wyvern Patriarch.

 - Starts when quadim reaches 33% health
 - Stay alive until Zommorros takes over
 - Walk out of the flame breath